RunestoneInteractive/httlads/_sources/BikeRental/sorting_SQL.rst

 Practice Exercises
 ------------------

+.. fillintheblank:: sql_sort_0

    Get the start and end station IDs for bike trips that are longer 60 minutes or longer, in the order of largest number of seconds first and display the top 40 results.
+What is the duration of the last ride |blank| what is the ending station?

+   - :84190: Is the correct answer
+     :86355: Is the longest - make sure you are using the DESC keyword to reverse your sort
+     :x: Keep on trying

+   - :31018: Is the correct answer
+     :31611: Should be from the first row.
+Make sure you are sorting in the right order.
+     :x: Keep on querying

 .. reveal:: bikes_sort
     :instructoronly: